Elephants (1) and tigers (2)

 Dodo (Raphus cucullatus)

 The dodo is the emblem of extinct animal species.
-It was endemic to the island of Mauritius, and it became extinct in the 17
+It was endemic to the island of Mauritius, and it became extinct in the 17th century as a result of human activity.

 Photo taken at the Muséum National d’Histoire Naturelle in Paris.